O3 Visa

 Frequently Asked Questions & Answers

-The O-3 dependent visa is a nonimmigrant visa which allows the spouse and unmarried children below 21 years of O-1 and O-2 visa holders to enter into the U.S. and reside with the family.
+The O-3 dependent visa is a nonimmigrant visa which allows the dependent spouse and children under 21 of a principal O visa holders to enter, live and study in the U.S. The O work visa categories include O-1 and O-2.

 OR